 6 Security Terms You Should Know to Protect Your Business

 The same, recurring themes often come up when people talk about digital security.
-Understanding exactly what they are and how your business might be prone are the first steps in learning to safeguard you, your customers and your business.
+Understanding exactly what the risks are and how your business might be prone are the first steps in learning to safeguard you, your customers and your business.

 A typical example of fraud taking place is where an individual attempts to use stolen credit card information to purchase something through a website.
 The fraudster essentially deceives the business into thinking that they are the owner of the funds being used in the transaction, enabling them to illegally acquire products or services.
 If and when the real cardholder realises their card is being used by someone else, they will likely file a dispute (see the next section).

-There are many ways both to avoid fraud and to cope in the unfortunate situation where it happens anyway.
-You can start out by reading our detailed but easy-to-action help article on how to protect yourself from scams and fraud.
+There are many ways both to avoid fraud and to cope in the unfortunate situation where it happens.

 A payment dispute is when a cardholder contacts their bank to request the cancellation of a transaction.
 If the cancellation is approved, the bank reverses the transaction by issuing a dispute, before debiting your business’s account for the disputed funds.
 This final debit back to the customer’s account is called a chargeback.